clmirabent/Snake_Game/README.md

 # Snake Game

-Snake Game es un juego de consola desarrollado en C# basado en el clásico juego de la serpiente.
+is a console game developed in C#, based on the classic Snake game.
-El objetivo es mover la serpiente por el tablero, comer manzanas para crecer y evitar colisiones con los bordes y consigo misma.
+The goal is to move the snake around the board, eat apples to grow, and avoid collisions with the edges and itself.

-**🛠️ Tecnologías utilizadas**
+**🛠️ Technologies Used**

-- Lenguaje: C#
+- Language: C#
-- Paradigma: Programación Orientada a Objetos
+- Paradigm: Object-Oriented Programming
-- Interfaz: Consola
+- Interface: Console

-**🎮 Controles**
+**🎮 Controls**
-- ⬆️⬇️⬅️➡️ (Flechas del teclado) → Mover la serpiente
+- ⬆️⬇️⬅️➡️ (Arrow keys) → Move the snake
-- ESC → Salir del juego
+- ESC → Exit the game

-**📌 Características**
+**📌 Features**
-- Crecimiento de la serpiente al comer manzanas
+- Snake growth when eating apples
-- Generación aleatoria de obstáculos (bombas)
+- Random generation of obstacles (bombs)
-- Detección de colisiones y finalización del juego
+- Collision detection and game over mechanics
-- Representación visual en la consola
+- Console-based visual representation

 **🚀 Instalación y ejecución**
-- Clona el repositorio:
+- Clone the repository:

 `git clone https://github.com/tu-usuario/snake-game-v2.git`

 `cd snake-game-v2`

-Compila el proyecto en Visual Studio o usa .NET CLI:
+Compile the project in Visual Studio or use the .NET CLI:
 `dotnet build`

 `dotnet run`

-** Mejoras futuras**
+** Future Improvements**
-- Implementación de sistema de puntuación
+- Implementation of a scoring system
-- Modos de dificultad
+- Difficulty modes
-- Versión con gráficos en Unity
+- A graphical version using Unity